-If using the accelerator pedal while ACC is active, a DIC warning message will indicate that automatic braking will not occur.
-See Vehicle Messages \$\phi\$ 146.
+If using the accelerator pedal while ACC is active, a warning message on the DIC and in the HUD (if equipped) will indicate that automatic braking will not occur.
+See Vehicle Messages \Rightarrow 139.
 ACC will resume operation when the accelerator pedal is not being pressed.